0xAX/linux-insides/Booting/linux-bootstrap-3.md

 jmpl	*%eax
 ```

-remember that `eax` contains address of the 32-bit entry (we passed it as first paramter into `protected_mode_jump`).
+remember that `eax` contains address of the 32-bit entry (we passed it as first parameter into `protected_mode_jump`).
 That's all we're in the protected mode and stops before it's entry point.
 What is happening after we joined in the 32-bit entry point we will see in the next part.

 Conclusion
 --------------------------------------------------------------------------------